thewca/wca-regulations/wca-regulations.md

     - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.
       - A2d1) The organization team may require scramblers to take additional measures to make sure that they have performed the correct scramble (e.g. signing the score sheet to affirm that they performed the correctly-numbered scramble and checked that it matches the image, or using an additional person as "scramble checker").
     - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.
-        - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they knows or expects the puzzle state to be.
+        - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they know or expects the puzzle state to be.
 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) The judge prepares the timer by turning it on and resetting if necessary.
 Separately, the judge also prepares a stopwatch for timing inspection.
         - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
-The competitor must be ready to start the attempt within one minute of being called, else competitor forfeits the attempt (DNS), at the discretion of the judge.
+The competitor must be ready to start the attempt within one minute of being called, else the competitor forfeits the attempt (DNS), at the discretion of the judge.
         - A3b2) The competitor begins the attempt by confirming that they are ready, and the judge uncovers the puzzle and begins timing the inspection.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).